mnit-rtmc/iris/docs/video.md

 Select `View ➔ Video ➔ Video Monitor` menu item

 IRIS can be configured to send commands to a video switcher system, such as [MonStream].
-This allows camera streams to be routed to any number of video monitors.
+This allows [camera] streams to be routed to any number of video monitors.
 Each monitor can be assigned to display the video from any camera.

 ## Monitor Selection

 Each monitor can be assigned a _monitor number_.
-This is used to identify the monitor when selecting cameras, _etc_.
+This is used to identify the monitor when selecting [camera]s, _etc_.
 When a camera is assigned to a monitor number, **all** video monitors and [flow]s with that number will display video from that camera.